-Health Through Eating
+Health Through Eating — Designing a System

-I collaborated with Sharon Lee and Zoe Lehn in order to create a system promoting healthy eating.
+system promoting healthy eating.
 In order to build consistency with each of our pieces, we started by defining visual variables that we wanted to include, and utilized them in building a series of 30" x 40" posters, an educational video, and a set of recipe cards and carrying case/envelope.

 We started off by focusing strictly on the visual variables that we wanted to include—the bare bones of the system.
 In order to do this, we began by creating examples of visuals that we abstracted with different adjectives we associated with healthy eating.
 This was based on our own past schemas as well as modern examples in media that related to healthy eating.

 From this, we were able to begin to discern different colors, typefaces, and graphic elements that we thought we could incorporate into our system.